-6. Schedules – including any times your child’s other parent had to cancel or reschedule visitation
+6. Schedules – including specifying times when the other parent had to cancel or reschedule visitation

-7. Records – including medical, school-related, financial, and police reports.
+7. Records – including, but not limited to medical, school-related, financial, and police reports.

 8. Social Media Posts

-Your daily journal may be one of the most important pieces of evidence you have.
-Here is the reason why: Any parent can give an oral testimony about what happened during specific exchanges involving your child.
-However, a parent will have better proof if they have a journal can refer to their written notes, in order to refresh their memory.
+Your daily journal is key to your success in Court for the following reason: Any parent can give an oral testimony about what happened during specific exchanges involving your child.
+However, a more effective strategy would be for the parent to have a journal handy and refer to their written notes if needed, in order to better recall crucial details.